From spacedock

 Survey is the first thing you run on unfamiliar ground: it reconstructs what the AI agents in this project have implicitly been doing, from their session history.
 It reports the inferred workflow, the workstreams, the recent decisions, and — load-bearing — the OPEN decisions (the abandoned or unanswered forks) plus how often the human had to step in.
 Then it offers to commission a real spacedock workflow with explicit gates from what it found.

 It reads agentsview's session DB and is strictly read-only — the recommended queries live in references/queries.sql (one labeled query per concern) so nothing is a black box.
 The decision and interruption signals below are Claude Code's; Codex is surfaced too, as its own body section (a workdir-attributed count + workstream clusters + activity), since Codex sessions land with no recorded cwd and need the exec_command.$.workdir signal to be scoped to this repo.
 Gemini and per-file Codex work-by-area remain deferred follow-ups.
-The closing move is the discovery → commission bridge: the OPEN decisions become candidate gates, the workstreams become candidate entities, the inferred loop becomes the stage list — and the offer is keyed to each track's MODE (automation for mechanical tracks, book-keeping for exploration tracks).
+The report opens with plain value and concrete numbers from the user's own data, then demotes the mode/track vocabulary to a detail section below.
+The closing move is the discovery → commission bridge: the OPEN decisions become candidate gates, the workstreams become candidate entities, the inferred loop becomes the stage list — and the offer leads with plain value ("this helps you run the repetitive work and stop only at the calls you'd want to make"), keyed to each track's MODE (gate-and-drive for the manual-but-repetitive tracks, book-keeping for exploration and knowledge-work tracks).

 Run the four steps in order: check agentsview → scan → recognize scaffold → report and offer.